 “When we taste with attention, even the simplest foods provide a universe of sensory experience.” – Jon Kabat-Zinn

-Before eating, take a moment to take three deep breaths and give thanks for the food before you.
-Taking a moment to recognize those who grew and raised the food, transported it to the grocery store and prepared the meal can help you be more aware, release tension and show respect for the food you’re about to enjoy.
+Before eating, take three deep breaths and give thanks for the food before you.
+Spending a moment recognizing those who grew and raised the food, transported it to the grocery store and prepared the meal can help you be more aware, release tension and show respect for the food you’re about to enjoy.

 The first few bites are the most flavorful.
-Take a moment to savor the taste, color, smell and texture.
+Savor the taste, color, smell and texture.